-HILE THE PHYSICAL disability of blindness is without doubt a great affliction, there is a blindness which has a more detrimental effect upon those who are suffering therefrom: blindness of heart.
+HILE THE PHYSICAL disability of blindness is without doubt a great affliction, there is a blindness which has a more detrimental effect upon those who are suffering therefrom, namely, blindness of heart.
+An old proverb says, "None is so blind as he who will not see."

-An old proverb says: "None is so blind as he who will not see."
-Every great religion has brought to the people to whom it was given certain vital truths necessary for their unfoldment, and the Christ Himself told us that the truth should make us free.
+Every great religion has brought to the people to whom it was given certain vital truths necessary for their unfoldment, and the Christ Himself told us that the truth would make us free.
+Many of the sublime truths contained in the Christian teachings have, however, been obscured by creeds and dogmas, with which the various sects and denominations have contented themselves.
+They hire a minister and charge him with the duty of expounding to them the truth of the Bible, but his tongue is tied by the creed of his particular denomination.
+He is prohibited on pain of public disgrace and dismissal from publishing or preaching anything not in strict agreement with the particular brand of religion desired by those who pay him his salary.
+Each minister is given a pair of glasses, colored according to the particular creed which he represents, and woe betide him if ever he dares to look at the Bible save with those spectacles upon his nose; to do so means financial ruin and social ostracism, which very few are brave enough to face.

-Many of the sublime truths contained in the Christian teachings have, however, been obscured by creeds and dogmas wherewith the various sects and. denominations have contented themselves.
-They hire a minister, and charge him with the duty of expounding to them the truth of the Bible, but his tongue is tied by the creed of his particular denomination; he is prohibited on pain of public disgrace and dismissal from publishing or preaching anything not in strict agreement with this particular brand of religion desired by those who pay him his salary.
+So long as the minister keeps his denominational spectacles on there is no danger, but sometimes

-Each minister is given a pair of glasses, colored according to the particular creed which he represents, and woe betide him if ever he dares to look at the Bible save with those spectacles upon his nose; to do so means financial ruin and social ostracism which very few are brave enough to face.
-So long as the minister keeps his denominational spectacles on there is no danger.
-But sometimes it happens that one of them takes the denominational glasses off, either by design or by accident.
-He may be of a venturesome nature and somehow has a feeling that there is something outside his particular sphere of vision, or he may have accidentally mislaid his glasses.
-But, in either case, if he stumbles upon the naked truth in God's word, he becomes unhappy.
-The writer has spoken to a number of ministers who have confessed that they had become aware of certain truths but dared not preach them because to do so would call down the wrath of their congregation upon them by disturbing established conditions.
-And this is not to be wondered at, even King James, who was a monarch and an autocrat, cautioned the translators of the Bible not to translate in such a manner that the new version would disturb established ideas; because he knew that the moment new points were introduced there would be a controversy between the defenders of the old and the new religious views, which would probably result in civil war.
+Some readers may be particularly interested in this article written by Max Heindel because, though it first appeared in the October 1915 Rays, it is not contained in any book. it happens that he takes them off, either by design or by accident.
+He may be of a venturesome nature and somehow have a feeling that there is something outside his particular sphere of vision, or he may have accidentally mislaid his glasses.
+But in either case if he stumbles upon the naked truth in God's word he becomes unhappy.
+The writer has spoken to a number of ministers who confessed that they had become aware of certain truths but dared not preach them because to do so would have called down the wrath of their congregation upon them, by disturbing established conditions.
+And this is not to be wondered at.
+Even King James, who was a monarch and an autocrat, cautioned the translators of the Bible not to translate in such a manner that the new version would disturb established ideas, because he knew that the moment new points were introduced there would be a controversy between the defenders of the old religious views and the new, which would probably result in civil war.
+The great majority are always ready to sacrifice truth for the sake of peace.
+Therefore we are bound today, despite our boasted freedom, and no matter how keen may be our physical eyesight, vast numbers among us are blinded by a scale so opaque that it almost entirely obscures their spiritual vision.